urgent/thisbounty.com-cra/README.md

 ## Application of thisbounty.com

 1. Done it before: `Core tech done before.
 Build experience with this project.`
-2. No customs: `React, relay, styled-components, React Router.
-Standalone components, low dependencies.
-Removed relay experimental.`
+2. No customs: `React, relay, styled-components.
+Removed relay experimental.
+No next.js, too many cross cuts`
-3. Create and track goals: `Deadline of 26th February for "done it before".`
+3. Goals: `Deadline of 26th February for "done it before".`
 4. Focus on the core business: `Build experience for future clients`
 5. Build clear rules outside of the tech. `See Rules`
 6. List everything not core business.
 At least you are aware. `See ARCHITECTURE.md`
-7. Fix bugs, add features: `This is my "done it before".
-Standard procedures.
-Find all the hidden pain points`
+7. Fix bugs, add features: `Bug: Haven't "done it before."
+Feature: Provisioning when clicking bounty.`
 8. No hot fixes: `Focus on "done it before" Then worry about conversions`
-9. Use IDEs and version control instead of inner platforms. `No frontend mutations.
+9. Use spreadsheets, IDEs and version control instead of inner platforms. `No frontend mutations.
 Change through Hasura`
 10. Users expect robust features: `Visualization only.
 No conversion`
 11. Either don't do it, or do it full effort. `Keeping features minimal.
 Not afraid to scrap entire thing`
 12. Quick launch: `Launched with an excel sheet`